Pascal’s hanger steak with pan sauce

 Get our free cookbook: 15 Recipes That Will Make You Look Like A Star

 Making a pan sauce is an easy technique to enhance the flavor of beef and other proteins.
 A pan sauce can be made in just a few minutes while the meat rests.
 You start with the little brown bits called fond, that are left in the pan after the meat is cooked.
-Add some aromatics such as garlic, onion, leeks or shallats.
+Add some aromatics such as garlic, onion, leeks or shallots.
 Deglaze with a liquid such as wine, stock or citrus juice.
-Stir up the flavorful brown bits to ncorporate into the sauce.
+Stir up the flavorful brown bits to incorporate into the sauce.
 Reduce the liquid by half.
-Add any juices that have gatherred from the resting meat.
+Add any juices that have collected under the resting meat.
 Remove from the stove and whisk in a pat or two of cold butter.
 Season and voilà!

 You will be amazed how this simple sauce elevates the flavor of your steak.

 - Frites, if you really want to go bistro